brockpat/Beating-the-SP500/README.md

 This paper shows:

-> **ML stock return forecasts remain economically valuable in active S&P 500 stocks when the portfolio construction is transaction-cost-aware.**
+> **ML stock return forecasts remain economically valuable in active S&P 500 stocks even net of transaction costs.**

-Transaction costs enter the portfolio selection problem quadratically.
-Their main virtue is that they **regularises trading**, thereby filtering out the noise from ML stock return predictions.
+Main mechanism:

+> Using predicted stock returns, optimising the portfolio **as if transaction costs are large** improves benchmark-relative performance.

+Reason:

+> Transaction costs are a (quadratic) penalty.
+They filter out the noise from ML return predictions and avoid overtrading on noise.
+Thereby, transaction costs act as a layer of regularisation

 ---

 ## Key Idea